dhui808/software-concepts/unix-linux/linux.md

 #### 3. File/folder permissions
 The g=u argument from the chmod command makes the group permissions equal to the owner user permissions, which by default are read and write.
 Use the g+rwX argument with the same results.

+### 4. Check if Linux is 32-bit or 64-bit
+lscpu
+The “Architecture” entry tells you what type of CPU you have (where “x86_32” signifies 32-bit and “x86_64” signifies 64-bit)